glpi-project/android-inventory-agent/README.md

 It features a complete inventory of your Android devices: both hardware and software informations are collected.
 You get the data about processor, memory, drives, sensors, the list and description of installed application (apk) and [more](#data-collected).

-Inventory Agent for Android is running on Android 1.6 and higher.

 Inventory Agent for Android can send inventory to:

 * FusionInventory for GLPI 2.3.x and higher